FoxHenderson/poker-agent/README.md

   - Get the GUI working (probably using a tkinter wrapper because tkinter is annoying)
   - Basic RL bot (maybe some sort of minmanx + alpha-beta pruning basic implementation)
   - Look at counterfactual regret minimisation / research papers on the topic

+  - Game logic
+  - GUI
+  - AI that does random moves